abavisg/may-vibes-5/README.md

    ./run_web.sh
    ```
 4. To debug in VS Code, open the workspace and select the **Flutter Web (Chrome)** configuration in `.vscode/launch.json`, then press F5.

+### Architecture

+The Flutter app follows a simple, clean architecture:
+- `main.dart`: Entry point with UI components and state management
+- `models/signal.dart`: Data model for trading signals
+- `services/signal_service.dart`: Service layer for fetching signals from the backend

 The Flutter app will launch in Chrome with hot reload enabled, allowing rapid UI iteration.